Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-3.md

 ### Social media marketing

 I finally posted on Instagram.
-I thought maybe the starscape time lapse video from the tutorial would be a good first post.
+I thought maybe the starscape time-lapse video from the tutorial would be a good first post.
 It did get some response.

 The Youtube channel continued to grow, with 40K views on the starry night sky video and a couple hundred views on other videos.
 I continued to post new time-lapse videos roughly every 2 weeks and the channel continually gained more subscribers and views.